 When deciding where to put a gun safe in your home, remember that choosing a location isn’t a one-size-fits-all process.
 The best decisions are based on the contents and how frequently you want access to them, the type of safe, and how heavy the safe is.
 We’ve outlined these helpful tips for when you’re thinking through the process.

 Remember to consider the materials surrounding the safe or vault in whichever location you choose.
 Fire safes used to secure documents perform best when placed on a cement floor or against cement walls, as cement doesn’t burn like wood or plaster walls.
-In cases where fire safety is a priority, the garage or basement an ideal place if you want to secure important paper items such as cash, stock certificates, wills, legal documents, contracts, etc.
+In cases where fire safety is a priority, the garage or an unfinished basement are ideal places if you want to secure important paper items such as cash, stock certificates, wills, legal documents, contracts, etc.

-Lastly, make sure to factor in the weight of your safe is a factor in placement.
-Generally safes under 1,000 lbs. can go on a second floor.
-Safes heavier than 1,000 lbs. should be placed on the ground floor while small safes built for handguns, like the Fort Knox Pistol Boxes, can be placed wherever you need.
+Lastly, make sure to factor in the weight of your safe or vault when choosing your location.
+Generally safes under 1,000 lbs. can go on second and third floors.
+Large safes, normally anything heavier than 1,000 lbs., should be placed on the ground floor while small safes built for handguns, like the Fort Knox Pistol Boxes, can be placed wherever you need.
 You may need to make special accommodations for one of the heavier safes if your home has a raised foundation.
 Be sure to consult an expert to make sure you have chosen an appropriate location.
 The last thing you want is the security of your home and your vaults compromised by making an ill-informed decision.

 Even with our helpful hints, you still might want more information on the best place to put a safe and which gun vault would work for you.
 Don’t worry, we’re the experts on these topics.
 Contact Fort Knox and talk with a professional who can help you find the right safe for your needs.